-5.1 Please note that the Council is currently using National Playing Field Association (NPFA) national open space access standards within the draft Supplementary Planning Document (SPD).
-The Council recognizes the importance and need to use local access standards which are tailored to closely reflect and mirror on-the-ground local circumstances present within the Dudley Metropolitan Borough in accordance with national planning guidance set out in Revised Planning Policy Guidance Note 17 (PPG 17) (July 2002) "Planning for Open Space, Sport and Recreation".
-However, at this present time, the Council does not have in place a PPG 17 compliant adopted, Borough-wide Parks and Green Space Strategy which would provide a robust evidence base in order to help the Council identify local open space access standards which closely mirror local circumstances.
-Work is currently being completed by Council officers on the emerging Parks and Green Space Strategy, and once adopted, this Parks and Green Space Strategy will be used to form the required robust evidence base in which to identify local open space access standards.
+5.1 Please note that the Council is currently using National Playing Field Association (NPFA) national open space access standards within this Supplementary Planning Document (SPD).
+The Council recognises the importance and need to use local access standards which are tailored to closely reflect and mirror on-the-ground local circumstances present within the Dudley Metropolitan Borough in accordance with national planning guidance set out in Revised Planning Policy Guidance Note 17 (PPG 17) (July 2002) "Planning for Open Space, Sport and Recreation".
+However, at this present time, the Council does not have in place a PPG 17 compliant adopted, Borough-wide Parks and Green Space Strategy which would provide a robust evidence base and platform from which to help the Council identify local open space access standards which closely mirror local circumstances.
+The companion guide to PPG 17 titled "Assessing Needs and Opportunities: A Companion Guide to PPG17" (2002) recognises that these assessments will require time to prepare.
+Work is currently being completed by Council officers on the emerging draft Parks and Green Space Strategy, and once adopted, this Parks and Green Space Strategy will be used to form the required robust evidence base in which to identify local open space access standards.
 On the basis of the above information, NPFA standards are currently being used within this SPD.
-This SPD will be updated when the Council has an adopted Parks and Green Space Strategy.
+This SPD will be updated when the Council has an adopted PPG17 compliant Parks and Green Space Strategy.